Focus on market research – achieve market advantage

 - Target group segmentation as input for customer value analyses and churn management

-- Brand driver analyses as input for brand (re-)positioning
+- Brand core, image and driver analyses as input for brand (re-)positioning

 - “First Buyer” Analysis